Chad Powers: Critical response

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 58% based on 48 reviews.
+On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 60% based on 52 reviews, with an average of rated reviews of 6/10.
 The website's critics consensus reads, "Pairing Glen Powell's charms with a frequently off-putting role, Chad Powers throws comedic curveballs that often backfire but don't necessarily strike out, either."
 Metacritic, which uses a weighted average, gave a score of 53 out of 100 based on 26 critics, indicating "mixed or average".

 Stuart Heritage of The Guardian awarded 4 out of 5 stars to season one, with praise for Powell's performance and the show's exploration of identity.
 Heritage wrote: "It's a funny, touching, deliberately uncomfortable character piece with one of the most magnetic central performances in recent memory."
 Alex Kirshner of Slate viewed the show as successfully balancing absurdity and humor, while building a fictional college football world that feels engaging despite its implausible premise.

 In a mostly negative review for Vulture, critic Nicholas Quah described the show as largely "a cynical corporate experiment, engineered within an inch of its life", while noting that the show occasionally breaks through with flashes of heart and Powell's charisma.
 Alison Herman of Variety wrote that the season felt rushed, without time to fully develop or explore the dynamics between characters, particularly the relationship between Russ and his father.
 Herman also found that while Chad Powers shares tonal and structural similarities with Ted Lasso, it lacks the depth and emotional development that contributed to Ted Lasso's resonance.

+The second season has a 92% approval rating on Rotten Tomatoes, based on 12 reviews, with an average of rated reviews of 7.2/10.
+The website's critical consensus states, "Though it continues to mine the same jokes, Chad Powers gains several yards with its comedic timing thanks to Glen Powell steadily guiding this series to the end zone once more."
+On Metacritic, it has a weighted average score of 76 out of 100 based on 5 reviews, indicating "generally favorable" reviews.